 At an advanced rank, I started to learn how to control my breathing, my qi.
 With each movement, I had to know when to inhale, exhale, tense my muscles, relax.
 I also had to learn to breathe with my abdomen rather than my chest.

-One of the very first katas we learn as students is Miyagi Sanchin kata.
+One of the first katas we learn as students is Miyagi Sanchin kata.
 The breathing and tension techniques are learned and applied in the advanced ranks.
-Take a look at this video to get a sense of what I mean.

 It is quite a difficult technique to master, and it is all about timing and focus.
 But it is not something that can be practiced daily because it can impact one’s blood pressure.

 Practicing this technique during meditation is helpful: breathing deeply and slowly (without tension), inhaling through the nose and exhaling out of the mouth.